 Federal Court: If your claim is not chosen for review in front of an ALJ, or if you do not agree with the Appeal Council’s decision, you may choose to file a lawsuit, with the help of your attorney, in federal district court.

 Disability Insurance Benefits (SSD or SSDI): This is most popular benefit provided by the SSA.
 Disability insurance benefits cover millions of people who have worked recently, but are now disabled.
-Eligible applicants include those who have worked a total of at least five years in the ten years before their disability began.
+Eligible applicants include those who have worked a total of at least five of the 10 years before developing their disabilities.
 Dependents, including children and spouses, may also be able to collect if a parent qualifies for SSDI.
 Disability benefit amounts are based on the applicant’s work history and earnings.

-Disabled Adult Child Benefits (DAC): Disabled children between the ages of 18 and 22 may be eligible for benefits if their parent receives Social Security retirement benefits or SSD, or is deceased.
+Disabled Adult Child Benefits (DAC): Disabled children between the ages of 18 and 22 may be eligible for benefits if their parents receive Social Security retirement benefits or SSD, or are deceased.

-Disabled Widow/Widower (DWB): These benefits are provided to widows or widowers over the age of 50 who develop a disability within seven years of their spouse’s death.
-The widow or widower is required to have been have been married for a minimum of ten years to the deceased.
+Disabled Widow or Widower (DWB): These benefits are provided to widows or widowers over the age of 50 who develop disabilities within seven years of their spouses' deaths.
+The widow or widower is required to have been have been married for a minimum of 10 years to the deceased.

 The SSA has created a five-step process to determine whether an application for SSD is approved.
 The criteria include the following:

-Step Two: Is the Applicant’s Medical Condition Severe?
-For the SSA to rule the applicant “disabled,” the medical condition must prevent the applicant from performing basic functions of work for at least a year.
+Step Two: Is the applicant’s medical condition severe?
+For the SSA to rule the applicant “disabled,” the medical condition must prevent the applicant from performing basic functions of work for at least one year.
 If this is the case, the SSA will look at step three.

-Step Four: Can the Applicant Perform the Work They Did Before?
+Step Four: Can the applicant perform the work they did before?
 The agency will review the applicant’s claim and decide, based on the applicant’s injury, whether they are capable of performing the work they did before the injury.
-If they cannot, the SSA will move to step 5.
+If they cannot, the SSA will move to step five.

-To determine whether a worker has worked enough to receive benefits, and to calculate the amount they should receive, the Social Security Administration (SSA) converts your earnings into work credits.
+To determine whether workers have worked enough to receive benefits, and to calculate the amounts they should receive, the SSA converts their earnings into work credits.
 Depending on yearly income, a worker can earn up to four credits per year.
 The amount required to earn one Social Security work credit (one quarter of coverage, or QC) changes every year.
 In 2012, a worker earned one work credit for every $1,130 of wages or self-employment income.
-When the worker earned $4,520, they reached the four credit maximum and they were capped for the year.
+When the worker earned $4,520, they reached the four credit maximum and were capped for the year.
 The formula for this number is complicated, but it is recalibrated annually and never decreases.